FatimaZahraLasfar/Benchmarking-Imbalance-Correction-Techniques-under-Label-Noise-A-Reproducible-Evaluation-Protocol/README.md

-# Benchmarking Imbalance Correction Techniques under Label Noise: A Reproducible Evaluation Protocol
+# A Comparative Study Imbalance Correction Techniques under Label Noise: A Reproducible Evaluation Protocol

 This repository contains the code and experiments for a systematic evaluation of common imbalance correction techniques, particularly focusing on their performance and robustness in the presence of label noise.
 The project emphasizes the importance of a standardized, reproducible evaluation protocol to draw reliable conclusions in machine learning research.